Weed Trees, Pricey Eggnog & Program Pranks: Stories from Nebraska Christmas Past

 Buffalo Bill's Christmas Program Prank

-Jim Potter of the Nebraska State Historical Society said one of his favorite stories is about legendary frontiersman and showman Buffalo Bill Cody, his wife Louisa and daughter Arta.
+Jim Potter of History Nebraska said one of his favorite stories is about legendary frontiersman and showman Buffalo Bill Cody, his wife Louisa and daughter Arta.
 In the 1870s, the family was living at Fort McPherson, near North Platte, where Buffalo Bill was an Army scout.
 Louisa tasked her husband with preparing young Arta for a recitation at a Christmas event at the barracks.
 Louisa decided that Arta would recite a piece called the “Star of Bethlehem” for the crowd of soldiers and family members.
 But Buffalo Bill had a different idea, as Potter related in this account from Louisa.

 “Her father carried her up to the platform, squared her around, patted her on the cheeks and hurried back to his seat.
 My heart thumped with excitement.
 It was Arta’s first recitation.
 Prettily, she made her little curtsey and then with a quick glance toward her father, she parted her lips.
 But the words that came forth, my pride changed to apprehension and then to wildest dismay.
 For Arta was reciting something that I never heard before.
 Something only a few lines in length that ran, ‘the lightning roared, the thunder flashed and broke my mother's teapot all to smash.’
 Then she laughed, clapped her little hands and running to her father leaped into his lap.
 Will was almost rolling off his chair.
 The tears were running down his cheeks.
 His face was as red as a boiled beat, and he was shaking with laughter from head to foot.
 As for the rest of the big hall it was roaring like a summer thunderstorm, while I like Cardinal Wolsey sat alone in my fallen greatness.
 For a moment there was only blank dismay.
 Then I looked at Will and understood.
 ‘Willy,’ I exclaimed dramatically, ‘I’ll never speak to you again as long as I live.
 Never, never, never.’
 But a moment later, as he choked down his laughter to boom out a ‘lump tee-dee lump’ to the tune of Rock of Ages, the closing song of the celebration, I reached over, took his hand, squeezed it, then pressed tight my lips to keep from laughing myself.
 But never again did I trust to Will the task of rehearsing a child in its recitations.”